sgchun/nps/README.md

    **Note: Do not blindly use the above lines.
 The details will depend on specific system configurations.**

 5. We provide job scripts to prepare training and validation cohorts for NPS.
 These scripts require [bgen](https://bitbucket.org/gavinband/bgen/wiki/bgenix) and [qctool v2](https://www.well.ox.ac.uk/~gav/qctool/).
-You will need to either install these packages or edit the job scripts (`support/*.job`) to load as modules.
+You will need to either install these packages or edit the job scripts (`support/*.job`) to load them as modules.

 ## Input files for NPS
 To run NPS, you need the following set of input files:

 1. **GWAS summary statistics.** NPS supports two summary statistics formats: *MINIMAL* and *PREFORMATTED*.
 Internally, NPS uses PREFORMATTED summary statistics.
-With real data, however, we generally recommend to prepare summary statistics in the MINIMAL format and harmonize them with training genotype data using provided NPS scripts.
+With real data, however, we generally recommend preparing summary statistics in the MINIMAL format and harmonize them with training genotype data using provided NPS scripts.
 This will automatically convert the summary statistics file into the PREFORMATTED format ([step-by-step instruction](https://github.com/sgchun/nps#how-to-prepare-training-and-validation-cohorts-for-nps)).
    - The MINIMAL format is a tab-delimited text file with the following seven or eight columns:
      - **chr**: chromosome number.
 NPS expects only chromosomes 1-22.
      - **pos**: base position of SNP.